Main House (6 bedrooms)

 We were welcomed with open arms by the delightful staff at this stunning farmhouse.
-It really was a fabulous experience!
-The farmhouse has been beautifully converted from an old Masseria to an extremely high end villa.
+One of the best we’ve ever seen, it really is a fabulous experience!
+The house has been beautifully converted from an old Masseria to an extremely high end villa.
 The owners have restored the building sympathetically and thoughtfully and left no stone unturned.

 Each bedroom and bathroom is more sumptuous than the last (we kept asking “is THIS the master suite? or was THAT the master suite?” as we really couldn’t tell!)
 The bedrooms are full of interesting furniture and beautiful rugs, amazing bedding, fluffy towels and unusual bathtubs.
 There is a freestanding bath outside one bedroom, another in an alcove built into the wall, beautiful showers and twin sinks.
 Every bedroom has its own character and style.

 The large sitting room has sofas covered in expensive linen in gentle shades of grey and green, a hidden huge flat screen television, a double height vaulted ceiling and an open fireplace.
 There is a quiet library full of inviting books and a large upstairs kitchen (as well as a professional one downstairs).
 There’s a library for quiet contemplation, several eating areas and umpteen hidden corners for rest and recuperation.